Senior Editor and Researcher

 Some radio ads stick in our minds more than others.

-They’re memorable because they have a unique message attached to them, a specific tone of voice, or something else that jolts us out of our daily routine.
+They’re memorable, because they have a unique message attached to them, a specific tone of voice, or something else that jolts us out of our daily routine.

 There are various ways you can make your ads more memorable.
 One option could be to hire a professional with a voice that your customers simply can’t ignore.

 Another strategy is to create your own musical jingle.
 Jingles might not be as familiar in advertising today as they were a few decades ago.
+Keep in mind, this is costly option.

 However, they’re still excellent at grabbing attention.